Tips and Tools

-Clear, to the point signs with labels increases the success of your waste strategy.
-Feel free to use these signs, or make your own.
+Clear, to-the-point signs with labels increases the success of your waste strategy.
+Feel free to print and use these signs, or make your own.
 Make sure your signage is placed where it is easy for people to see.

-As the City of Whitehorse works towards 50% less and zero waste 2040, good things are happening.
+As the City of Whitehorse works towards 50% less and zero waste 2050, good things are happening.
 Whitehorse citizens are increasing their diversion efforts through recycling and composting.
 Our diversion rate per capita is increasing steadily over the last 5 years and is at a current rate of 33%.

-Our compost is also being put to good use on City property.
+Our compost is also being put to good use on City properties.
 Past projects include: